tpwd/ke_search/Documentation/Configuration/Sorting.rst

 Your new database field will automatically appear in the backend selection of sorting fields!

-You will have to add a locallang-value to your typoscript setup:
+You will have to add a locallang-value to your TypoScript setup:

 .. code-block:: none